-Strong adaptation of Witi Ihimaera’s 1986 novel, “The Whale Rider” combines straightforward coming-of-age narrative with Maori mysticism to most engaging effect.
+This strong adaptation of Witi Ihimaera’s 1986 novel, “The Whale Rider” combines straightforward coming-of-age narrative with Maori mysticism to most engaging effect.
 Second bigscreen feature for New Zealand director-scenarist Niki Caro (following 1998’s “Memory & Desire” and much local TV work) may have some trouble positioning itself between family-pic and arthouse poles in certain territories.
 But further fest exposure and good word-of-mouth — as evidenced by its audience award for best feature at Toronto — should aid theatrical travel prior to healthy ancillary sales.

 Prologue depicts a difficult birth resulting in death for both a young mother and infant boy.
 Latter’s twin sister survives, but father Porourangi (Cliff Curtis) is inconsolable, his grief compounded by grandfather Koro aka Paka’s (Rawiri Paratene) immediate push for a new marriage.

 Descended from a long line of tribal leaders, Paka is obsessed with grooming a next-generation chief who will “lead our people out of the darkness” that modern life has led them into.
 But in his strictly traditional view, a girl child is “worthless” — at least for this purpose.
 Disgusted, native arts sculptor Porourangi goes abroad, leaving daughter Pai to be raised by single-minded Paka and the much more accommodating grandma Nanny Flowers (Vicky Haughton), who’s forever half-joking she’ll divorce her warrior-tempered spouse.